openhab/openhab-addons/bundles/org.openhab.binding.hdpowerview/README.md

 This binding supports hubs/gateways of all generations.
 Hubs of Generation 1 or 2 are handled commonly and their generation specific features are identified with the *'Generation 1/2 only'* annotation and/or via the <sup>[1/2]</sup> mark.
 Gateways of Generation 3 have generation specific features which are identified with the *'Generation 3 only'* annotation and/or via the <sup>[3]</sup> mark.
-Features that are common to all generations are not annoted or marked.
+Features that are common to all generations are not annotated or marked.

 ![PowerView](doc/hdpowerview.png)